Recreational Cannabis Use By Teens Linked to Risk of Depression, Suicidality

 To conduct their research, Dr. Sultan and colleagues analyzed responses from a representative sample of respondents to the National Survey on Drug Use and Health, which collects data on tobacco, alcohol, illicit drugs, and mental health annually.
 The cross-sectional study included approximately 70,000 adolescents between the ages of 12-17.

-The researchers found that more that 2.5 million U.S. teens—or about 1 in 10 –were casual cannabis users.
+The researchers found that more than 2.5 million U.S. teens—or about 1 in 10 –were casual cannabis users.
 More than 600,000 teens—roughly 1 in 40—met the criteria for cannabis addiction.
 To be considered to have cannabis use disorder, an individual must meet at least two of 11 criteria, which include an inability to reduce consumption, constant cravings, and relationship and social problems.

-Additionally, nondisordered cannabis users were 2-2.5 times more likely to have adverse mental health outcomes and behavioral problems, compared to teens who didn’t use cannabis at all.
+Additionally, nondisordered cannabis users were 2-2.5 times more likely to have adverse mental health outcomes and behavioral problems compared to teens who didn’t use cannabis at all.
 Teens with an addiction to cannabis were 3.5 to 4.5 times more likely to have these issues.

 Immature brain regions put teens at elevated risk